belle2/basf2/online_book/prerequisites/bash.rst

     applications on that page but that is optional for now.

-    If you're interested in a more technical description of the Windows subsystem for Linux please refer to the `Microsoft documentation
+    If you're interested in a more technical description of the Windows Subsystem for Linux (WSL) please refer to the `Microsoft documentation
     <https://docs.microsoft.com/en-us/windows/wsl/>`_

     We also *strongly* recommend that you install the `Windows Terminal
     <https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701>`_ as it
-    makes working with the terminal *much* easier on windows and gives you basically the same features you would get on MaxOSX or Linux.
+    makes working with the terminal *much* easier on Windows and gives you basically the same features you would get on macOS or Linux.

 And since the folks at Software Carpentry have already prepared a very nice introduction to the `The Unix Shell <https://swcarpentry.github.io/shell-novice/>`_